frankmakr/frankmakrdiss/data-raw/01_README.md

 ### Variables ###
 - **person**
-  Person number from *comms_demo*
+  Person number from `comms_demo`
 - **field**
-  Which of the 10 fields was used for the phrase
+  Which of the 10 entry fields was used for the phrase
 - **k_start**
   The phrases before the classification process
 - **k_iter1**